Skip to contents

 [data.frame]

-The original data used for model fitting.
+Original data used for model fitting.
 Used only for taking the categories of the categorical variables.
+Irrelevant if there is no categorical variables.

 type